yuvalmGS/gigaspaces-wiki-jekyll/sbp/your-first-xtp-application.markdown

 ---

 {% compositionsetup %}

-{summary:page|65}This example demonstrates basic usage of a .NET Processing Unit.
-The example contains two Processing Unit Containers; one that feeds data objects into the system, and another that reads these objects and processes them.{summary}
+{% summary page|65 %}This example demonstrates basic usage of a .NET Processing Unit.
+The example contains two Processing Unit Containers; one that feeds data objects into the system, and another that reads these objects and processes them.{% endsummary %}

 {% section %}